openbullet/openbullet2-docs/docs/intro.md

 # Introduction

-OpenBullet 2 is a cross platform automation suite powered by .NET core.
-It allows to perform requests towards a target webapp and offers a lot of tools to work with the results.
-This software can be used for scraping and parsing data, automated pentesting and much more.
+OpenBullet 2 is a cross-platform automation suite powered by .NET Core.
+It allows you to perform requests against a target web app and offers many tools to work with the results.
+This software can be used for scraping and parsing data, automated pentesting, and much more.

 ![OpenBullet 2](/img/logomq.png)